 🎖Must see

 - Senso-ji: The temple is the city's most popular and oldest one, located at the end of a shopping street called Nakamise-dōri.
-The multi-level pagoda is surrounded by lush gardens and colorful small halls.
+Lush gardens and colorful small halls surround the multi-level pagoda.
 The entrance is free.

 - Sumo: Sumo wrestling tournaments take place for 15 days in January, May, and September every year.
 In between the tournaments, you can visit training sessions.
 During one session (1-2 hours) you have to be absolutely quiet.
 It's definitely worth a visit.

-- Osaka Castle: The historical castle was built back in 1583, by more than 100,000 workers.
-After it got destroyed it got renovated in 1931 and is still one of the most impressive buildings in Osaka.
-When visiting the castle you can explore a historical collection of weapons and traditional artwork.
+- Osaka Castle: The historical castle was built back in 1583, with the help of more than 100,000 workers.
+After it was destroyed, the building was renovated in 1931 and remains one of the most impressive structures in Osaka.
+When visiting the castle, you can explore a historical collection of weapons and traditional artwork.
 The castle is surrounded by citadels, over 600 cherry trees, impressive stone walls, and moats.
-The closest metro station to Osaka Castle is Osakajokoen station.
-The admission fee is 600 Yes (4.24 Euro) for the tower and 200 yen (1.41 Euro) for Nishinomaru Garden.
+The closest metro station to Osaka Castle is Osakajokoen Station.
+The admission fee is 600 yen (4.24 Euro) for the tower and 200 yen (1.41 Euro) for Nishinomaru Garden.

 - Onsen: The natural hot springs are very popular among locals and tourists.
 You can book a full retreat in one of the thousands of resorts throughout Japan.
 Or visit the Oedo Onsen Monogatari in Tokyo.
 The theme park facilitates many indoor and outdoor pools as well as a sauna and other entertainment.

-- Memory Lane: The memory lane (Omoide Yokocho), which is also known as Piss Alley, due to missing toilets during the Second World War, is a labyrinth of small alleys, tiny Japanese-style restaurants, and small bars.
-Nowadays public toilets are available.
+- Memory Lane: The Memory Lane (Omoide Yokocho), also known as Piss Alley due to the lack of toilets during the Second World War, is a labyrinth of small alleys, tiny Japanese-style restaurants, and small bars.
+Nowadays, public restrooms are available.

 - Dotonbori: Dotonbori is next to the river and a popular spot for having a drink or a night out in Osaka.
 You will find many cafés and restaurants with roof terraces and venues offering live music or karaoke.